Best Beef Recipes is an Amazon Associate. We receive compensation for purchases made through affiliate links.

 Puerto Rican empanadillas de carne are similar to Cuban pastelitos de carne and Mexican empanadas de carne.
 Pastelitos, empanadillas, and empanadas are all little hand pies filled with different kinds of ingredients from savory to sweet.

-Beef Empanadas Filling
+Puerto Rican Empanadas Filling

 Most of the ingredients to make this Puerto Rican empanada recipe are straightforward: ground beef, diced potatoes, tomato sauce, olives, water, salt, and shredded cheese (we use Monterey Jack!).